eyedeekay/i2p-browser-for-cheaters/README.md

 and spits out a tar.gz.

 Since this got a little attention, I figure I should explain what I did here for good measure.
-All it does it take the standard Tor Browser Bundle, removes the Torbutton and TorLauncher plugins, and HTTPS everywhere(for now, until I learn more about HTTPS everywhere rulesets and how they work/worked with i2p).
+All it does it take the standard Tor Browser Bundle, ~~removes the Torbutton and~~ **TorButton has been added back in.** TorLauncher plugins, and HTTPS everywhere(for now, until I learn more about HTTPS everywhere rulesets and how they work/worked with i2p).
 Then it downloads a configuration file from PurpleI2P: https://github.com/PurpleI2P/i2pdbrowser/raw/master/linux/build/preferences/syspref.js and sets it as the profile preferences in the TorBrowser instead.
 Then it renames a few files from something like start-tor-browser to start-i2p-browser and zips it back up.